Cyoo9/CS179G_Project/README.md

 - scrapy crawl stack (if you just want to crawl)
 - scrapy crawl stack -o items.csv -t csv (if you want to store scraped data into csv file)
 - scrapy crawl stack -o items.json -t json (if you want to store scraped data ino json file)

+# issues / questions
+- crawling is too slow right now to crawl at least 2GB of data (5 seconds per page).
+- can json/csv file represent the 2gb of data storage we have before it's parsed into sql db?